JHPark25/DiscriminologyDocs/docs/source/updates.rst

    Add Questions
    Add Categories

-This file will explain what is needed to make some changes that Discriminology will likely need to make.
+This file will explain what changes Discriminology will likely need to make to support new features.

 #############
 Add Questions